miklevin/MikeLev.in/_posts/2023-05-05-moving-all-openai-completion-calls-to-one-function.md

 headline: Committing Changes to Streamline OpenAI Completion Calls in chop.py
 description: This post outlines the process of moving OpenAI Completion calls from many functions into to one function.
 It explains the reasoning behind the decision, the 80/20-rule solution, and the resulting changes.
 I completed the changes and is now ready to test the results.
 keywords: OpenAI, Completion, Function, Jekyll, Rendering, Drafts, Publishing, Journal, Tool-divergence, Dilute, Focus, To-do List, Retooling, AI, Vimmers, ODB, Chunking, Summarizing, Prompts, Character Limit, 80/20-Rule, Compromise, Variations, Implementations, Commit
-categories: ai, focus, 80/20-rule, drafts, publishing, jekyll, openai
+categories: jekyll, drafts, ai, focus, openai, publishing, 80/20-rule
 permalink: /blog/moving-all-openai-completion-calls-to-one-function/
 layout: post
 ---